Agreement on the Conservation of Gorillas and Their Habitats

-The Agreement on the Conservation of Gorillas and Their Habitats, also known as the Gorilla Agreement, is a multilateral environmental agreement that binds the parties to conserve gorillas in their territories.
+The Agreement on the Conservation of Gorillas and Their Habitats, also known as the Gorilla Agreement (French: Accord Gorille), is a multilateral environmental agreement that binds the parties to conserve gorillas in their territories.
 It was concluded 2007 under the auspices of the Convention on Migratory Species of Wild Animals (CMS), also known as the "Bonn Convention", with scientific support from the Royal Belgian Institute for Natural Sciences and GRASP.
 The Gorilla Agreement covers 10 range states (Angola, Cameroon, Central African Republic, Congo Republic, Democratic Republic of the Congo, Equatorial Guinea, Gabon, Nigeria, Rwanda and Uganda) and entered into force in June 2008.

 Development of the Agreement

 To implement the decision of the conference of the parties of CMS to list the gorilla on Appendix I of the convention and taking into consideration the unfavourable conservation status and the conviction that the gorilla would significantly benefit from international cooperation that could be achieved by a multilateral agreement, an Article IV Agreement was concluded in 2007.
 The text of this legally binding agreement was negotiated on a meeting in Paris between 22 and 26 October 2007, under the auspices of CMS and attended by nine of the ten gorilla range states.
 The final act was signed on 24 October 2007 and entered into force on 1 June 2008, after ratification by three range states.
 As of August 2012, the Gorilla Agreement has six parties.